Steepo/Watchable/README.md

 # Watchable
-Android app to discover movies and keep track of it.
+Android app to discover movies and keep track of them.

 Project made for the Android Programming UNIMIB course
 ## Screenshots